ZacRayTho/Leetcode-Codewars-Solutions/README.md

 # Leetcode-Codewars-Solutions
-A Repo to store solutions for daily coding practices
+This Repo will be used so to store my solutions to coding exercises on other websites(Codewars, Leetcode, HackerRank, ETC.) to document my coding progress.